 There is strong evidence that eating high amounts of red meat increases the risk of colorectal cancer.

-There is strong evidence that consuming Red Meat (Beef, Pork, Lamb) INCREASES the risk of:
+There is strong evidence that consuming Red Meat (Beef, Pork, Lamb): Increases Risk of Colorectal Cancer INCREASES the risk of:

 - Colorectal Cancer

 Interpreting the data